ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="662"></a>
 #### Trace Flag: 662
+**Undocumented trace flag**<br />
 Function: Prints detailed information about the work done by the ghost cleanup task when it runs next.
 Use TF 3605 to see the output in the errorlog<br />
 Link: http://blogs.msdn.com/b/sqljourney/archive/2012/07/28/an-in-depth-look-at-ghost-records-in-sql-server.aspx